cplusplusjasper/awesome-resources/editors.md

 [kakoune](https://github.com/mawww/kakoune): mawww's experiment for a better code editor

+[kilo](https://github.com/antirez/kilo): A text editor in less than 1000 LOC with syntax highlight and search.

 [leo-editor](https://github.com/leo-editor/leo-editor): Leo is an Outliner, Editor, IDE and PIM written in 100% Python.

 [lime](https://github.com/limetext/lime): Open source API-compatible alternative to the text editor Sublime Text